 Parents: Theodore Carl "Bud" THOMPSON Jr. and Laura Marie RAMSLAND.

 Theodore Carl THOMPSON was born on 24 November 1881 in Strand, Adams Co, IA.
-He died on 2 July 1957 in Elgin, Grant Co., North Dakota.
+He died on 2 July 1957 at the age of 75 in Elgin, Grant Co., North Dakota.
 Infor. in file is from records of Luella Thompson Feland.
 Records kept by other family members, were examined and compared.

 A North Dakota death certificate shows; place death, Grant Co., Elgin, Lorenzen Mem.
 Hosp., 2 days.
 Usual residence Grant Co., Lark, North Dakota, rural.
 Lived on farm. name Theodore C. Thompson, dod 7/2/1957.
 Male, white, widowed.
 DOB 11/24/1881, age 75.
 Farmer, born Strand, Iowa.
 Father John Thompson, mother Elsie Olson, spouse Minnie Thompson.
 Never in armed forces, ssn 501-42-1042.
 Informant Richard Feland, Almont, North Dakota.
 Cause of death, congestive heart failure, due to arteriolosclerotic cardiovascular disease, onset to death, 15-20 yrs.
 No autopsy.
 Doctor attended from 6/30/1957 to 7/2/1957.
 Last saw alive 7/2/1957.
 Death 5:30 pm.
 Signed Wm.
 Buckingham M. D., Elgin, North Dakota, signed 7/3/1957.
 Burial 7/5/1957, Pleasant View Cem., W. of Lark, North Dakota.
 Signed Fun.
 Dir.
 A. F. Meyer, Elgin, North Dakota.
 Recd. by Registrar 8/17/57, signed M. F. Lundgren Registrar.
 No. 623.